robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-1-ect-theory.md

   terms before reading or writing them and use these terms in a context that the pupils will be familiar with to help them better understand.

 Make discussion part of your classroom activity and use as a precursor to written work.
 During discussion, ensure you model good listening skills as well as oral language.
-Set the parameters for the discussion before it takes place and scaffold pupils' responses by provide sentence starters such as,  ‘I would like to raise the point about…’ and the response to that which could be ‘I hear your point but I would like to say…’.
+Set the parameters for the discussion before it takes place and scaffold pupils’ responses by provide sentence starters such as,  ‘I would like to raise the point about…’ and the response to that which could be ‘I hear your point but I would like to say…’.
 By providing stock responses you support pupils to construct a good answer.

 When asking pupils to share their ideas, ensure you give pupils time to think and work through a response.
 I always use the analogy of dropping a feather, rather than a stone, in a puddle, to increase the thinking time I give pupils.
 To further support pupils who struggle to speak with clarity, consider recording their response for them to listen to.
 This will help them understand their current use of language which may help to identify where they can improve.